- Many users encounter the There might be a problem with the driver for the Ethernet adapter message, while using Windows 10.

 - Press Windows Key + I to open the Settings app.

-- Choose Troubleshoot from the menu on the left.
+- Choose Troubleshoot.
 In the right pane, select Internet Connections and click Run the troubleshooter.
-Follow the instructions on the screen to complete the troubleshooter.

 - Click the network icon on your Taskbar and select your network.